 Student Job Search, or sjs as known, has been a go-to for New Zealand student job seekers for several decades.
 It is owned by 18 student organisations, who each pay an annual levy that funds the service and allows it free for both employers and jobseekers.
 Student Job Seach established in the pre-internet age of the mid-1980s, which meant it was initially a physical job board where students would go to their local student union office and view jobs posted on a wall.

 Who Can Use Student Job Search?

 What Kind of Jobs are Available?

 Student Job Search allows employers from all different industries to post jobs on their site, so you will find a bit of everything.
 Hospitality, retail, cleaning, and outdoor work, i.e. labouring & gardening, seem to be the categories with the most jobs available.
 Being a student job site, the majority of jobs are casual, part-time or one-off jobs.
-This makes sense seeing that most students are studying/partying full time and are unable to hold down a full-time job.
+This makes sense that most students are studying/partying full time and cannot hold down a full-time job.

 Applying for Jobs

 When it comes to applying for a job on sjs, the process can work a bit differently than other job sites.
 Firstly, you have to register and supply supporting documents showing that you are indeed a student or intend to study soon.
 You can’t apply for jobs until you have uploaded these documents and they have been checked and verified by sjs staff.
-This process can take 1-2 business days, so don’t expect to be able to apply for jobs straight away.
+This process can take 1-2 business days, so don’t expect to apply for jobs straight away.